If you pick up a tablet at your local electronics store or online, there’s a good chance it’s running Apple’s iOS or

 More expensive than many Android tablets

-While high-end Android tablets can compete with the high-end iPads in pricing, Android offers budget and mid-tier options at prices that iPads cannot match.
+While high-end Android tablets can compete with high-end iPads in pricing, Android offers budget and mid-tier options at prices that iPads cannot match.

 The Pros and Cons of Android Tablets